usnistgov/SFA/README.md

 The STEP File Analyzer can also be built with the commercial toolkit [Tcl Dev Kit](<http://www.activestate.com/tcl-dev-kit>) or by using Tcl Starkits.
 The NIST version is built with Tcl Dev Kit.

-However, either method requires a version of ActiveTcl (8.5.15) that was released in 2013 and is not available anymore, at least as an ActiveTcl distribution.
-The reason why version 8.5.15 or earlier has to be used is related to how STEP schema files are written to and read from the IFCsvr/dll directory.
-Changes to the ActiveTcl distribution prevent this from working with newer versions.

-An alternative might be to build the STEP File Analyzer with a version of Tcl/Tk built from source code available at <http://www.tcl.tk/software/tcltk/>.
-It is unclear whether this would still require Tcl 8.5.15 or if a newer version can be used.

-## Possible improvements
+## Suggested improvements

-The IFCsvr toolkit used to read STEP files should be replaced.
-IFCsvr toolkit is a wrapper around an old version of STEP Tools ST-Developer.
-The IFCsvr toolkit is the reason why versions of Tcl greater than 8.5.15 cannot be used.

-The [STEPcode toolkit](http://stepcode.org/) could also be used to replace the IFCsvr toolkit.

-The Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) is used to connect with a STEP file and with Excel.  tcom could be replaced with the COM features in [twapi](http://twapi.magicsplat.com/).
+Replace the Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) with the COM features in [twapi](http://twapi.magicsplat.com/).

+Replace the IFCsvr toolkit with [STEPcode toolkit](http://stepcode.org/).

-No toolkit is used to interact with Excel spreadsheets.
-The home-grown code could be replaced with [CAWT](http://www.posoft.de/html/extCawt.html).
+Replace the home-grown code to interact with Excel spreadsheets with [CAWT](http://www.posoft.de/html/extCawt.html).

 ## Contact